 All medicines will be stored safely.
 Medicines needing refrigeration will be stored in the medical room fridge.
-Some medicines (inhalers, etc) will be kept in the child's classroom and carried with the children, for ease of access during outside activities.
+Some medicines (inhalers, etc) will be carried with the children, for ease of access during outside activities.
 All medicines must be clearly labelled.